 Maintenance & whole life costs

-Our point is – fresh thinking is required and we need to design the process of maintenance when we design and build assets.
+Fresh thinking is required when we design and build assets so that we always consider maintenance.
 We must get the facilities management teams involved at the design stage.

 How do I develop the skills to embrace offsite construction?

-Our offsite skills assessment will enable you to understand what you need to know and provide a quick 10 point learning plan.
+Our offsite skills assessment will enable you to understand your knowledge gaps and provide a tailored 10 point learning plan of resources.

 The hidden cost of poor management